ItsGromit/TrackmaniaChess/server/ASSET_SERVER.md

 **Assets not loading?**
 - Check that Railway app is running
-- Verify `HTTP_PORT` environment variable is set correctly in Railway
 - Test the health endpoint: `https://trackmaniachess.up.railway.app/health`
-- Check Railway logs for HTTP server startup message
+- Check Railway logs for "HTTP asset server listening on port X" message
+- Verify assets are included in Docker build (check Dockerfile has `COPY /assets ./assets`)

 **CORS errors?**
 - The server includes CORS middleware to allow requests from any origin